francesco-innocenti/francesco-innocenti.github.io/_posts/2025-08-01-In-Context-Learning-Demystified.md

 ---

->  📖 **TL;DR**: *the next-token prediction of a transformer block taking some context and query as input is equivalent to the output of the same transformer with weights updated by the context and with only the query as input.*
+>  📖 **TL;DR**: *a transformer block implicitly uses the input context to modify its MLP weights.*

 Researchers at Google recently published a really cool result [[1]](#1) that goes a long way towards understanding the known phenomenon of **in-context learning** (ICL) in large language models.
 The paper is titled [Learning without
 training: the implicit dynamics of in-context learning](https://arxiv.org/abs/2507.16003).

-As first clearly shown by GPT-3 [[2]](#2), ICL is the capability of a language model to learn to perform a task from examples in its prompt or context without updating its parameters—hence *in-context* learning.
+As first clearly shown by GPT-3 [[2]](#2), ICL is the capability of a model to learn to perform a task from examples in its prompt or context without updating its parameters—hence *in-context* learning.
 As an example, I just asked ChatGPT:

 > *"if 2+3 = 10 and 4+2 = 12, what is 2+8?"*

-It is unlikely (though possible) that this task was part of the pretraining data and yet ChatGPT managed to figure out from a few examples the hidden rule (of doubling the result of the sum) and correctly answered "20"—which is quite remarkable.
+The model managed to figure out from a few examples the hidden rule (of doubling the result of the sum) and correctly answered "20"—which is quite remarkable.
 This happened at inference time with no parameter updates.
 How is it possible?

 There has been a surge of studies trying to explain ICL.
 First among these was [von Oswald et al. (2023)](https://proceedings.mlr.press/v202/von-oswald23a.html),